crbnos/quickbooks-desktop-sync/README.md

 ### Installing the package

-- Run the setup files in `bin/publish` to install the Application
+- Clone the repo and run the `setup.exe` in `bin/publish` to install the Application

 ### Running the application
 1. With the application installed and opened, navigate to the Settings tab